BrunaLab/bdffp-cmip6/README.md

 <!-- badges: end -->

-The goal of heliconia-cmip is to download, crop, and spatially aggregate historical and projected climate data from CMIP6 models for an area centered around the Biological Dynamics of Forest Fragments Project (BDFFP).
+The goal of this repository is to download, crop, and spatially aggregate historical and projected climate data from CMIP6 models for an area centered around the Biological Dynamics of Forest Fragments Project (BDFFP).

 # Data sources